 Kurzweil 3000 is used by those with learning and cognitive disabilities.
 It is computer software used to read various types of documents, including items scanned using a scanner.
 The software can read webpages on the internet, can be used as a read-back in the writing process and offers a number of tools to aid one’s study skills.
 Individuals who have difficulty reading materials often find success when reading along with a reading software like Kurzweil 3000.

 The Livescribe pen is a smart pen that uses unique micro dot paper to record lecture audio that is synced with the student’s handwritten notes.
 It allows the student to go back and review the recording of incomplete or missed notes by simply tapping on the notes with the pen.

-Audio Note Taker is a software that let students capture class lectures and discussions.
-Audio notes are captured and color-coded according to the level of importance.
-The software also provides the ability to import presentation slides which can then be linked to recorded audio.
+Glean is a web-based application that lets students capture class lectures and discussions.
+Audio notes are captured and visually labelled according to the level of importance.
+The app also provides the ability to import presentation slides which can then be linked to recorded audio.